megascatterbomb/mega_mod/README.md

 With these changes, the team defending last will have an easier time defending, but if they want to win, they have to push at least past mid.

+### Map specific quirks:

+On `cp_standin_final`, the same anti-stalemate functionality is present, with these changes:
+- The team with the active KOTH timer is determined by which team owns more points.
+If tied, both timers pause.
+- To win by point captures, all three points must be uncontested.

 ## Payload Race

 ### Added Overtime